 SASAP Working Groups compile and analyze available data and information to provide new insights into Alaska’s salmon systems and their relationships with salmon people through a collaborative, science-based and adaptive assessment process.
-Projects undertaken will be implemented in two overlapping rounds of research, Round 1 and Round 2.
+Projects undertaken are implemented in two overlapping rounds of research, Round 1 and Round 2.

 Round 2 – Five synthesis working groups are focusing on research questions that provide insight into the pressures on salmon and salmon communities as well as options for response to those pressures.

 We have attempted to strike a balance between breadth and depth of the analysis by focusing our work at the scale of 11 major regions: Southeast Alaska, Prince William Sound (including Copper River), Cook Inlet, Bristol Bay, Kodiak, Chignik, Alaska Peninsula/Aleutian Islands, Kuskokwim, Yukon, Norton Sound & Kotzebue, and Arctic coastal areas.

 Group 1: Consistency, Causes, and Consequences of Declining Size and Age of Alaskan Salmon

 Principal Investigators: Eric P. Palkovacs, University of California Santa Cruz Department of Ecology and Evolution Biology; Peter Westley, University of Alaska Fairbanks School of Fisheries and Ocean Sciences; Bert Lewis, Alaska Department of Fish & Game Division of Commercial Fisheries